OctopusDeploy/blog/blog/2021-12/javacript-library-users-as-tenants/index.md

 ![process](bundle-tenants-process.gif)

-We'll use essentially the same process we used in the [previous post](https://octopus.com/blog/deploying-javascript-library-project-with-octopus).
-But we'll stop before we update the bundle URL in a variable set because the final step of this tenanted deployment process is different.
+You use essentially the same process used in the [previous post](https://octopus.com/blog/deploying-javascript-library-project-with-octopus).
+But you'll stop before you update the bundle URL in a variable set because the final step of this tenanted deployment process is different.

 From the previous post, create a process in Octopus Deploy that includes the following steps: